-CONNECT 2 CLINIC PRIVATE LIMITED NOTES TO THE FINANCIAL STATEMENTS FOR THE PERIOD FROM 14TH MAY, 2020 TO 31ST MARCH, 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST MARCH, 2022

-Note 2 : Critical accounting judgements and key sources of estimation uncertainty
+Note 2: Critical accounting judgements and key sources of estimation uncertainty

-The Company prepares its financial statements in accordance with Ind AS issued by the MCA, the application of which often requires judgements to be made by management when formulating the Company's financial position and results.
+The Company prepares its financial statements in accordance with Ind AS as issued by the MCA, the application of which often requires judgements to be made by management when formulating the Company's financial position and results.
 The Directors are required to adopt those accounting policies most appropriate to the Company's circumstances for the purpose of presenting fairly the Company's financial position, financial performance and cash flows.